-- · promoting increased use - · reviewing fare pricing and fare structure - · looking for additional operating efficiencies - · exploring new funding options.
+- · promoting increased use,

+- reviewing fare pricing and fare structure,

+- · looking for additional operating efficiencies, and

+- exploring new funding options.

-We must, however, not lose sight of the communities and societal benefits of public transport within the value-for-money analysis.
+We must however not lose sight of the community and societal benefits of public transport within the value for money analysis.
 People value access, transport choice and the economic, health and environmental benefits that a convenient, reliable and efficient public transport system delivers.

-We value these outcomes and will continue to balance what people need, what they value and what we can afford to achieve these for our communities.
+We value these outcomes and will continue to balance what people need, what they value and what we can afford to achieve these for our community.